 All the time we receive messages from readers concerning doubts about voltage, watts and ohms even when they have paid for high quality mod kits such as Geevape Aegis X TC mod kit.
 We have the feeling that it is not just them, but in general, in the community there is confusion on the subject.
 So for this we have prepared this guide.
 Before starting, it is important to note that an extraordinary experience can be achieved by vaping with most intermediate and advanced level vaping kits, without deeply understanding the science behind it.

 You just have to familiarize yourself with the ways of using your device and press some buttons to customize the experience to your liking.
 You can adjust the power, battery voltage and temperature until you get the steam, the taste and the throat hit you want.
+You can purchase the STLTH vape in Canada at 180 Smoke.
 You can also experiment with different tanks, resistors or atomizers and try e-liquids of various concentrations of VG / PG.

 Even some devices have a more advanced chip that provides preconfigured smart modes (Fit1 / 2/3), corresponding to a battery, steam and flavor configuration, guaranteeing the best possible performance for each one.